 Note: Mod Podge clear chalkboard topcoat is no longer available, hence the recommendation of clear chalkboard paint in the supplies.

 Step 4.
 Once your chalkboard is dry, season it with some chalk shavings.
 Wipe the excess with tissue paper or paper towel.

 Step 5.
 Sketch out your design – use a piece of chalk, but you can use a chalk marker or pen if you want it more detailed and precise.
 If you aren’t into hand lettering, you can always print out your design and trace it to transfer and fill on your board.

 Step 6.
 Use a clean damp q-tip to clean up your design and you are done!

 If you want to preserve your design, you can use a clear spray fixative to keep your design secure.

 Not only is this chalkboard message board perfect for hand lettering, you can use it as a menu board or a sign board for parties, or even maybe a cheese tray!

-Don’t forget to check out my blog for other DIY ideas and free printables!
+Don’t forget to check out my blog for other Thanksgiving crafts and free printables!
 Happy crafting, friends!

 If you enjoyed this craft I’d love to hear in the comments – I’d also love for you to check out these other ideas: